-The intrepid travellers on the SV Discovery, May 2011.
+The intrepid travellers.
+May 2011.
 (Photo courtesy our crew member)

-I have reposted this post (initially written in June 2011) as I was contacted yesterday by a concerned previous client of Pacific Expeditions, from Maui, who advised that my TripAdvisor comment on Suwarrow National Park and Pacific Expeditions had been removed...
+I have reposted this post (initially written in June 2011) as I was contacted yesterday by a concerned previous client of the cruise operator who advised that my TripAdvisor comment on Suwarrow National Park and the cruise operator had been removed...

 It is a good story...reminding us all to be aware of internet descriptions...and deceptions.

-SV Discovery.
-Sitting low in the water May 2011 (photo the author)The minute we saw the boat at the dock in Rarotonga, Cook Islands, we knew that things were not as we had envisaged by reading about and booking our voyage at the Pacific Expedition’s website.
+Our "cruiser" sitting low in the water May 2011 (photo the author)The minute we saw the boat at the dock in Rarotonga, Cook Islands, we knew that things were not as we had envisaged by reading about and booking our voyage at the ship's owners website.

 When I introduced myself to the person I had been told was the captain he acknowledged me, didn’t give his name and pointed towards a young woman who was inventoring freight at it was put abroad the boat.
 She advised us that the departure date was more likely to be before sunset than 12 noon…”it’s island time, and the freight is late”…”you can look around town for a while”…she suggested as we left our passports with the as yet unnamed captain to be processed through the Cook Islands immigration office.